Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 ---

-## ⚠️ **ORGANIZATIONAL USE REQUIRES A PAID LICENSE**

-**If an organization uses this, they need a license.**
+## ⚠️ **DUAL LICENSING: AGPL v3 + COMMERCIAL**

+**FoxML Core is dual-licensed:**
+- **AGPL v3** for open research, experimentation, and projects that can comply with AGPL copyleft requirements
+- **Commercial license** required for proprietary, internal, or production deployments where AGPL compliance is not possible

 **📋 Strategic Licensing Roadmap:** v1.x is the last fully open window.
 Core training infrastructure remains open; production orchestration layer will require commercial license in v2.0+.
 See `LEGAL/ROADMAP_BOUNDARIES.md` for complete details.

-**Organizational Use includes:**
-- Any use by or for a company, university, lab, or other organization
+**Commercial License Required For:**
-- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Proprietary internal use
-- Any use supporting revenue, operations, services, or internal tooling
-- Any evaluation/pilot done by an organization
-- Any use by employees, contractors, interns, or affiliates in the scope of their work

-**Organizational use requires a commercial license.**

-**Free use is limited to:**
-- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

-**Note:** Unauthorized organizational use may constitute copyright infringement.
+- Production trading systems
+- Closed-source integrations
+- Hosted services where you cannot comply with AGPL source disclosure requirements
+- Any deployment where modifications must remain private

+**AGPL v3 Use:**
+- Open research and experimentation
+- Projects that can comply with AGPL copyleft (must publish modifications if deployed as a service)
+- Individual researchers and developers
+- Open-source contributors

+**Note:** If you deploy AGPL-licensed software as a service (including internal services), you must publish your modifications under AGPL v3 unless you have a commercial license.
 This is not legal advice; see `LICENSE` and this document for complete terms.

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`